Ryan Gosling & Eva Mendes Did Not Split! Actress Reveals Life With Her BF

 “In some ways, it’s been more challenging to get back in shape after my second daughter,” she added.
 “Yet it’s not as hard as I thought it would be, because I’m always running around with the kids.
 I never sit down — I’m on the move all day.”

-Despite being a full-time mom and working on with various projects, Mendes always find time to keep fit.
+Despite being a full-time mom and working on various projects, Mendes always find time to keep fit.
 She allots at least an hour of exercise around three days a week but she works out five days a week when there is an event.
 The actress also prefers having a rest period for her body.
 No wonder she still looks great because of her discipline to her body.

-It seems that Eva Mendes and Ryan Gosling are head over heels their daughters since she prefers staying at home than attending huge events.
+It seems that Eva Mendes and Ryan Gosling are head over heels for their daughters since she prefers staying at home than attending huge events.
 If the 36-year-old actor has a choice, he would probably stay at home as well but he was one of the nominees.
 The Notebook star opened up about his girlfriend and their children at the Toronto International Film Festival last year.

 “All of them are doing amazing.
 I’m a lucky man — they really make me better,” Ryan told Us Weekly.
 “We couldn’t be happier.
 They are so sweet.”